-Download the file Application B, which must be completed and returned to the NDDH office accompanied with the appropriate fee.
+Download the file Application B, which must be completed and returned to the NDDH office accompanied with the appropriate fee, which can be found in the Fee Schedule on the Forms & Permits page.
 Once this paperwork is received one of our sanitarians will contact you to schedule the site investigation.
 The following steps should be followed prior to our staff conducting the site investigation:

-- One deep test hole at least 7 feet deep is required in both the primary and reserve area for the proposed septic system.
+- Deep test holes, at least 7 feet deep, are required in both the primary and reserve area for the proposed septic system.
+Typically, two test pits are dug in the primary septic area, and one in the reserve.
 One end of each hole must be sloped for easy access.

 - A percolation test hole 6-12 inches in diameter / 18-24 inches deep must be located in the area of the new system.
 The percolation hole is usually located between the two deep test holes.